Universiteit Leiden

 Place

-The CRM took place in Leiden, partly in historical venues such as the Old Leiden Observatory (Sterrewacht) or the council room of the townhall of the the Municipality of Leiden, or online (due to COVID-19 measures).
+In the past CRM has taken place in Leiden, partly in historical venues such as the Old Leiden Observatory (Sterrewacht) or the council room of the townhall of the the Municipality of Leiden.
+Since 2021 it has been organized as a fully online competition.

 The Case